DanielCiccC/DanielCiccC.github.io/FINM3405/notes/tutorial2.md

 **3.**
 >- think it is going to fall - take a short position on the 10 bitcoin
 - To hedge against Elon, we short 100 september contracts for $K = \$68,910 \; \; \text{USD}$

+### Q6.
+> - interest rate goes down, am going to get a lower yield

+- You are exposed to the risk of interest rates decreasing, resulting in a lower investment yield on your money
+  - (the interest your getting paid will be less)

+- FV of a 90 bank bill is always $1m